Why Do Cats Purr?

 Now that we’ve recognized the different reasons that a cat purrs, you will likely be more intuitive and able to decipher the difference between a cat's happy purr versus a healing purr.

-However, there are also going to be times where your cat may be signaling that something is off by exhibiting a painful-sounding purr.
+However, there are also going to be times when your cat may be signaling that something is off by exhibiting a painful-sounding purr.
 In these moments, it's especially important that you pay close attention to your cat’s different types of purrs and know when to take your pet to the vet.

-Recognizing moments where your cat's purr sounds painful can be difficult.
+Recognizing moments when your cat's purr sounds painful can be difficult.
 After all, it is a cat’s instinct to hide their pain and mask how they feel.
 You will have to listen very carefully in order to understand that something is wrong with your cat.

 Even subtle signs like their energy levels, appetites, sleep patterns, and behavioral tendencies can help you gauge if cats need to be taken to the veterinarian.
 Your cat's purr is just another signal that you can use as a tool to spot potential pain or health problems.